Key takeaways

 Outsource when you have content that's reasonably clear, a defined deliverable, and limited internal bandwidth or specialist skills.
 Outsourcing works best for bounded projects with a clear owner on your side.
 It works poorly when the scope is fuzzy, the content isn't written down anywhere, or too many stakeholders will weigh in late.

-Ask to see recent work that matches the kind of course you need.
+Ask to see recent delivered work that matches the kind of course you need.
 Ask how they handle scope changes and change orders.
 Ask who is actually on your project (a team or one person).
 Ask for references from clients with similar projects.
-If a vendor resists these questions, that's data.
+If a vendor resists these questions, that's worth paying attention to.